Carey dominates Bucyrus in convincing showing

+Carey dominated from start to finish in an imposing 75-47 win over Bucyrus in an Ohio boys basketball matchup on Jan.
+6.

+Carey darted in front of Bucyrus 17-9 to begin the second quarter.

-The Blue Devils opened an immense 41-25 gap over the Redmen at the half.
+The Blue Devils registered a 41-25 advantage at intermission over the Redmen.

 Carey steamrolled to a 55-35 lead heading into the final quarter.